 TOOLS: Guide to coding heart attacks

-The FY2018 code update brought major changes to COPD coding.
-Learn how to code a diagnosis of emphysema with COPD vs. emphysema with chronic obstructive bronchitis or chronic obstructive asthma.
+Properly coding common pulmonary diseases can be tricky.
+The FY2018 code update brought many changes to COPD coding — but did you master the nuances?
+Ensure you have it right.
+Learn whether to code pulmonary fibrosis or interstitial lung disease if both are present and why.
 Learn how to properly assign codes for COPD, pneumonia, exacerbated COPD and acute lower respiratory infection, as well as other common pulmonary diseases.

 This track is intended for experienced, HCS-D certified coders with 3+ years in home health coding who consider themselves experts.

-Take your critical thinking skills to the next level.
-During this advanced code training, you'll take a deep dive into the coding of wound complications, including burns and trauma wounds, while also receiving strategies for how to quickly get through hundreds of pages of documentation to find the right wound codes.
-You will:
+Take a deep dive into the coding of wound complications, including burns and trauma wounds, while also receiving strategies for how to quickly get through hundreds of pages of documentation to find the right wound codes.
+During this advanced code training, you will: